Tryliom/Box2d/01-SpaceShooter/README.md

 # TODO

-- Apply spread and multiple bullets per shots in weapons
+- Apply spread, size and multiple bullets per shots in weapons
 - Create a weapon that shoot regular bullets with short cooldown but low damage and 0.5 size

 - Create an enemy space ship (looks like a camper)